AlanSmithey/MnemoSweeper/README.md

 # MnemoSweeper
 Simple game inspired by classic title "MineSweeper".
-Only HTML and CSS was used to create this thing.
+Only HTML and CSS was used to create this product.

 ### Game Rules: